dfrws/dfrws2018-challenge/README.md

 This challenge seeks to advance the state-of-the-art in IoT forensics by focusing the community’s attention on this emerging domain.

+SUBMISSIONS

+Submission deadline: Mar.
+20, 2019

+Please see complete rules at http://dfrws.org/dfrws-forensic-challenge

+Participants must send an email to challenge@dfrws.org with the subject line “Solution submission”.

+The actual solution (code and relevant documentation) can be submitted via email tarball (5MB max), posted on a public VCS, or posted for HTTP/FTP download.

 CHALLENGE ORGANIZERS

 Francesco Servida